 Step 4: Stay safe when disaster strikes

-Now that you’re prepared for anything, here’s what to do in the midst of a power outage.
+Now that you’re prepared for anything, here’s what to do amid a power outage.
 First, keep freezers and refrigerators closed.
 A freezer will maintain its temperature for about 48 hours, but opening the door will shrink that time frame.

 Earlier, you learned about the best generators you can buy.
-Make sure you only use them outside and keep them far away from the windows.
+Ensure you only use them outside and keep them far away from the windows.
 Otherwise, you could die of carbon monoxide poisoning.

 Speaking of taking care of your tech, let’s examine how your tech can take care of you.
 There are a ton of apps that can help you in the middle of an emergency.
 Tap or click here for the best disaster apps.

 This portable charger caused a house fire – Do you have one?

 Are Amazon extended warranties worth it, or a scam?